Should You Stay in the Medina of Marrakech? Pros, Cons & What to Expect

 There are also many restaurants located inside the Big Square of the Medina of Marrakech.
 I highly recommend visiting one of the restaurants that serve Moroccan kebabs.

 For those visiting the Medina of Marrakech, you will likely want to explore the outskirts of the medina as well.
 This area is also lined with shops, restaurants, and street vendors.
-Unlike the medina and the denser Marrakech souks, the outskirts have much wider streets and more modern buildings.
+Unlike the denser parts of the medina and the Marrakech souks, the outskirts have wider streets and more modern buildings.

-Multiple pedestrian paths connect the City Center of Marrakech to the Medina.
-The tree-lined path below was my favorite way between the City Center and the Medina, as the trees provided shade from the hot sun.
+Multiple pedestrian paths connect the city center of Marrakech to the medina.
+The tree-lined path below was my favorite way to walk between the city center and the medina because the trees provided shade from the hot sun.

-Near the entrance to the Medina of Marrakech, close to Koutoubia Mosque and Jemaa el-Fnaa, you’ll see a long line of horse-drawn carriages (calèches) waiting to take visitors on rides around the city.
+Near the entrance to the Medina of Marrakech, close to Koutoubia Mosque and Jemaa el-Fnaa, you’ll see a long line of horse-drawn carriages, known as calèches, waiting to take visitors on rides around the city.
 I did not rent a horse carriage during my time visiting Marrakech.

-Just past the entrance to the Medina of Marrakech is the Kutubiyya Mosque.
-This mosque is the largest in Marrakech and definitely worth the ten-minute walk from the Big Square.
+Just past the entrance to the Medina of Marrakech is Koutoubia Mosque, also spelled Kutubiyya Mosque.
+It is the largest mosque in Marrakech and is definitely worth the short walk from Jemaa el-Fnaa.

-My favorite item inside the Medina of Marrakech was the spices.
+My favorite items inside the medina were the spices.
 Although I didn’t purchase any, it was fun to walk around and look at the various spices and seasonings that were for sale.

 I was amazed at how multiple kiosks were selling the same items next to each other.
 Despite their proximity, they all seemed to be crowded and had plenty of business, which shows just how busy the Marrakech souks can be.